GKProduction/GKProduction-Open-Source-License/README.md

 # GKProduction Open Source License v1.0
-A license applicable to the source code of GKProduction video games.
+License applicable to the source codes of GKProduction video games.